Preet Kaur Gill MP - My Weekly Update - 10th April 2026

 Timms Review Update

-Last year the government launched the Timms Review to ensure Personal Independence Payment (PIP) is fair and fit for the future in a changing world, and helps support disabled people to achieve better health, higher living standards and greater independence, including through employment.
+Last year the government launched the Timms Review to ensure Personal Independence Payment (PIP) is fair and fit for the future, and helps support disabled people to achieve better health, higher living standards and greater independence, including through employment.

-The Review is currently calling for evidence seeking feedback and insight relating to the areas from people with experience of the current PIP system.
+The Review is currently calling for evidence seeking feedback and insight from people with experience of the current PIP system.

 This call for evidence closes at 11:59pm on 28 May 2026.
 If you'd like to contribute, visit: Timms Review of Personal Independence Payment: Call for Evidence - GOV.UK